 To the right of the original entrance there was a cabinet with books for trade.

 It was a replica of such cabinets known as "Little Free Lbraries" offered by http://littlefreelibrary.org.
 They sell kits ranging from $150 to $1000.
 Janina has several neighbors out in LaGrange with such contraptions in front of their homes.
 This was built by a local craftsman.
 He had made six of them, all of different designs.
 They were scattered around town in parks and other public places.
 The library stocks them with discards and donated books.
 The librarian acknowledged that not everyone trades a book for a book as is encouraged, so sometimes their stocks begin to wane, but she was just happy that people were availing themselves of the books.
 They used to have extra "Oprah" books to spread around, as for a couple year period early in her program they would receive a monthly batch of twelve hard-back copies of her latest selection.
-She also had great words of commendation for Bill Gates.
+She also had strong words of commendation for Bill Gates.
 He had made it possible for her libary and countless others to join the Internet age.
 Without his generosity they would not have been able to afford computers.
 She felt almost as much goodwill towards him as she did for Carnegie.

 Our conversation went on for so long talking of books and bikes, my legs began to tire and I had to apologize that I needed to sit.
 I had been pushing into a strong head wind the past three days, partially thanks to hurricane Joaquim brewing in the Caribbean, blasting a cold wind out of the east.
 I had wanted to make it back to Chicago by the end of the month to help my roommate clear out of our apartment, as our landlord had sold our building to a developer and we were being evicted.
 I had moved out most of my stuff before I left for Telluride, but had left a few minor items behind, mostly posters and pictures.
 Debbie had gained permission from the new landlord to leave such things in the basement through the weekend as long as everything was out of our apartment.
 I was sorry the winds were preventing me from helping her complete her move.